Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method

-The PL condition is weaker than convexity and has been (empirically) shown that it is often satisfied for over-parameterized neural networks (see \cite{belkin2021fit} and references therein).
-We think that this result goes some way to explain the behaviour of the algorithm (at least close enough to a minimum).
-Using the PL inequality we obtain the following global result. \begin{theorem} Assume that $f(\w{x})$ has Lipschitz continuous gradients and that the PL inequality holds.
-Assume further that $\w{x}_{k+1}$ is generated by Algorithm \ref{algorithm}.
-Then,
+The PL condition is weaker than convexity (see \cite{karimi2016linear} for more details) and has been (empirically) shown that it is often satisfied for over-parameterized neural networks (see \cite{belkin2021fit} and references therein).
+We think that this result goes some way to explaining the behavior of the algorithm (at least close enough to a minimum).